mehmehsomeone/OpenRP/OpenRP/Readme.txt

 Nile - Shield mod
 Naythan - Splash screen
-Darth NormaN - Elegance HUD used as the OpenRP HUD (permission given by him to use the HUD and modify it if we wish to)
+Darth NormaN - Elegance HUD used as the OpenRP HUD (permission given by him to use the HUD and modify it if we wish to) Legacy Mods - The Legacy OJP base that OpenRP is based on

 THIS MODIFICATION IS NOT MADE, DISTRIBUTED, OR SUPPORTED BY ACTIVISION,RAVEN, OR LUCASARTS ENTERTAINMENT COMPANY LLC.
 ELEMENTS TM & c LUCASARTS ENTERTAINMENT COMPANY LLC AND/OR ITS LICENSORS.